cjneely10/BioMetaDB/README.md

 ## About

-**BioMetaDB** is a data-management package that automatically generates database schemas, minimizing the amount of temporary files used and handling migrations and updates smoothly.
+**BioMetadatabase** is a data-management package that automatically generates database schemas, minimizing the amount of temporary files used and handling migrations and updates smoothly.
 This SQLAlchemy-based wrapper package allows researchers and data engineers to quickly generate Python classes and objects for fast data-searching, abstracting searches to a SQL-based API and allowing end-users to focus on query building for analysis.
 Finally, this schema is